 - Weatherproof: Durable lockers protect packages from sun, rain, wind, and snow

 - Accessible: Multi-sized lockers accept most package sizes; ADA compliance supports any user

 - Versatile: Multiple locker sizes to accept most packages

 - Mobile-friendly: Receive delivery alerts, manage packages, and retrieve deliveries with your smartphone

 - Customizable: Custom configurations, color options, or wraps to match property aesthetics or branding

 Video Doorbell Cameras & Other Security Measures

-When it comes to preventing package theft, property managers and/or residents can also opt to install a video doorbell camera or other security surveillance systems on their front porch.
-This can potentially help to deter a package thief.
+When it comes to preventing package theft, property managers and/or residents can also opt to install a video doorbell security camera to monitor the front door or other home security surveillance systems on their front porch.
+This can potentially help deter a package thief.

 Tap into the BOPIS Trend

 Buy Online, Pick Up in Store (BOPIS) helps to avoid the threat of porch pirates altogether.
 Residents may want to consider BOPIS as their go-to shopping method this holiday season to steer clear of any package theft incidents.
 In fact, during the 2020 holiday season, curbside pickup accounted for 1 in 5 orders in November and 1 in 4 orders in December; Adobe reports that use of this service will peak on December 22-23 in 2021, with the potential to surpass 40% of all online orders.
 With that in mind, it’s no surprise that 53% of retailers are expecting BOPIS to play an increasing role in their business, according to a Digital Commerce 360 survey7.